Rear-End Collision Claims

-Car accidents of any kind can result in serious and fatal injuries.
-I have spent years representing injury victims in a wide range of accident claims.
-As an experienced Cleveland accident attorney I can tell you that motor vehicle collisions can be devastating whether they occur at high speeds or low speeds, and whether they occur on highways or in parking lots.
-Let me help you with your rear-end collision claim.
+Car accidents of any kind can result in serious and sometimes fatal injuries.
+I have spent more than 40 years representing injury victims in a wide range of accident claims.
+As an experienced Cleveland accident attorney, I can tell you that vehicle accidents can be devastating, whether they occur at high speed, low speed, on highways or in parking lots.

 What is a Rear-End Collision?

-Rear-end crashes frequently happen when a driver does not leave sufficient following distance behind another vehicle, or when a driver in front stops extremely suddenly at a high speed.
-Distracted driving is a common reason that these crashes happen.
+Rear-end crashes also occur when a driver does not leave sufficient following distance behind another vehicle, or when a driver stops suddenly.

 Common Injuries in Rear-End Crashes